Sonoma Bach

 Sonoma Bach’s mission is to bring together and nurture a community of music-lovers in our beloved Sonoma region to share in the magnificent experience of early music.
 We know that this music from the distant past—sacred and worldly, vocal and instrumental, solemn and joyful—can speak powerfully to today’s audiences, and we reach out not only to those already familiar with its pleasures and beauties and traditions, but also to those for whom the music is brand-new.

-Our resident ensembles—including three vocal ensembles and our period-instrument orchestra—prepare and perform an annual series of eight concert sets, featuring the finest repertoire presented in imaginative programs designed to bring to life the magic of the music and to connect compellingly with our audiences.
+Our resident ensembles—including three vocal ensembles and our period-instrument orchestra—prepare and perform an annual series of seven concert sets, featuring the finest repertoire presented in imaginative programs designed to bring to life the magic of the music and to connect compellingly with our audiences.
 Most of our concerts take place in the Green Music Center’s 240-seat Schroeder Hall, with its live acoustics, intimate audience experience, and wonderful Brombaugh pipe organ.
 In addition, we offer site-specific concerts designed for special places in Sonoma County, such as our annual concerts in the domed and frescoed Church of St. Seraphim.

 Sonoma Bach offers a variety of opportunities for learning and exploration for singers, instrumentalists and listeners alike.
 Our classes, workshops and lectures focus upon four broad areas: Individual skills (such as vocal technique and sight-reading); ensemble skills; knowledge of repertoire; and ‘the big picture’: What does it all mean, and how can I connect?

 We believe passionately in the power of music to bring people together, to help us work through life’s challenges, and to serve as a catalyst for positive change.
 When people make music with and for each other—with skill, with style, with love—we believe that our world becomes better.
-Sonoma Bach is proud to have been serving our community for 25 years through this essential activity of music-making, and we look forward eagerly to continuing our efforts for many years to come.
+Sonoma Bach is proud to have been serving our community for many years through this essential activity of music-making, and we look forward eagerly to continuing our efforts for many years to come.

 Sonoma Bach Choir